 up to 10.2 HSPF

 ENERGY STAR® Qualified

 What is SEER and HSPF?

-SEER is an efficiency rating for ACs, and the bigger the number, the more efficient it is.
+SEER is an efficiency rating for air conditioners, and the higher the number, the better it is.
 The difference between 23.5 and 26 is not astounding though, and the efficiency differs depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is specially for heat pumps.
-It tells you how efficient the unit is at heating.
-You can tell from these examples by looking at the SEER rating, air conditioners are mostly equal, if not a little better depending on the model you choose.
-The greatest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC can't.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is specially for heat pumps.
+It tells you how efficient the system is at heating.
+You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not superior depending on the model you choose.
+The biggest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC can't.

 Does climate matter for heat pumps?

 Heat pumps are much more effective in hotter climates with less severe winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
 We encourage you to consult with a NATE certified HVAC technician who has experience in your city before getting your heart set on a heat pump.
 If the equipment just isn't right for your area, you could have extremely high electric bills.
 Once the temperature sinks too low, it's much harder for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
 This means you may unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption through the roof.

 How does a heat pump compare to a furnace?